vitaly-t/manakin/README.md

 console.error(val1, val2, ...);
 ```

+**NOTES:**

+* It Node.js, it overrides the console methods globally - for the entire process
-In browsers, it sets `console.error` and `console.warn` only when they are undefined.
+* In browsers, it sets `console.error` and `console.warn` only when they are undefined.

 #### License